mozilla/mozilla_ci_tools/docs/using_mozci.rst

 Using mozci
 ===========

-You can use mozci by using the scripts under scripts/ or include it as part of your project.
+You can use mozci by using the scripts in the code or include it as part of your project.

 To learn how to use the scripts visit the :doc:`scripts` page.

-To create tools or scripts use mozci, you can interact directly with the various :doc:`data_sources` or use the main two modules:
+To create tools or scripts using mozci, you can interact directly with the various **data sources** or use the main two modules:

 .. toctree::